awsdocs/aws-elemental-mediatailor-user-guide/doc_source/security-iam-service-with-iam.md

 Policy actions in AWS Elemental MediaTailor prefix the action with `mediatailor:`\.
 For example, to grant someone permission to run the MediaTailor `ListTagsForResource` API operation, you include the `mediatailor:ListTagsForResource` action in their policy\.
 Policy statements must include either an `Action` or `NotAction` element\.
 MediaTailor defines its own set of actions that describe tasks that you can perform with this service\.

-To specify multiple actions in a single statement, separate them with commas as follows:
+To specify multiple actions in a single statement, separate them with commas as follows\.

 ```
 "Action": [